Google Workspace Authentication in Prowler

 * Ensure the delegated user is an active super administrator

-### Calendar Checks Return No Findings
+### Policy API Checks Return No Findings

 * The **Cloud Identity API** is enabled in the GCP project hosting the Service Account (Step 2)